 Susan Stanford Friedman

-- Modernism/modernity, Feminist theory and women's writing, Cultural theory and world literatures in English, Diaspora and migration, religious studies
+- Modernism/modernity, Feminist theory and women's writing, Cultural theory and world literatures in English, Diaspora and migration, religious studies, narrative theory, postcolonial studies, psychoanalysis

 Degrees and Institutions

-- Planetary Modernism: Provocations on Modernity Across Time (Columbia UP, 2015)
+- Planetary Modernisms: Provocations on Modernity Across Time (Columbia UP, 2015)

 - Mappings: Feminism and the Cultural Geographies of Encounter (Princeton UP, 1998; ebook, 2001), recipient of the Perkins Prize for Best Book in Narrative Studies, translated into Chinese (2014)